AungMoeWai1/Todo-list/README.md

 1. Enter a task in the input field and click "Add" to create a new to-do.
 2. Click the checkbox to mark a task as complete.
-3. Use the edit or delete buttons to modify or remove tasks.
+3. Use the delete buttons to remove tasks.
-4. Use the filter options to view all, active, or completed tasks.
+4. View all task, active, or completed tasks.

 ## Contributing